What is an NPS survey?

 Relationship (or relational) NPS

-A relationship survey measures loyalty to your brand based on overall experience.
-Because of its breadth, relationship surveys are a good metric for customer experience benchmarking to see if the various changes you’re making are moving the needle.
+A relationship survey measures customer loyalty to your brand based on overall experience.
+Because of their breadth, relationship surveys are a good metric for customer experience benchmarking to see if the various changes you’re making are turning unhappy customers into loyal customers.

 Transactional NPS (tNPS)

 A tNPS survey asks for feedback tied to a specific customer touchpoint – post-purchase, post-service interaction, or post-onboarding, to name a few.
-Transactional surveys are a good way to pinpoint what exactly you need to improve about a specific customer experience.
+Transactional surveys are a good way to pinpoint what exactly you need to improve about a specific moment in the customer journey.

 NPS question templates

 The NPS question, though simple, is very versatile.
 Tweak a few words to customize it further for your specific goals.
 Or, set the context for your question using a short intro message before the survey.
-Here are some common NPS question examples:
+Here are some examples of NPS survey questions:

 For transactional NPS (tNPS)